Enterwell/ChangelogManager/Enterwell.CI.Changelog.CLI/README.md

 If the configuration exist, application will ignore every change in the **changes** folder which does not concur to it.
 On the other hand, if the configuration file does not exist, every change will be accepted and written to the `CHANGELOG.md`.

 # Result / Output

-If **changes** directory or `CHANGELOG.md` file does not exist in the solution root, application will log the error to the Console Error output and stop with the execution.

-Otherwise, appropriate section will be inserted in the `CHANGELOG.md` file and the **changes** folder will be cleared empty to be ready for the next iteration.
+If the change was added successfully, **changes** folder is created in the directory developer is calling the CLI from if one did not exist already, with the correct file and naming used by our [`Enterwell.CI.Changelog`](../Enterwell.CI.Changelog) project.